UPSC Exam > UPSC Notes > CSAT Preparation > Pie Charts

 Significance of Pie Charts

-• Comparing two pie charts is easier than comparing two bar charts or any other format of data representation.
+• Comparing two pie charts (for different times or categories) is often easier than comparing two bar charts when the intent is to compare proportional compositions.

 Following is the cost analysis of a book "Guide to Digital Marketing".